 Savage dog attacks are a grave matter, requiring medical care and vaccinations.
 If you suffered a dog attack and are unsure about your legal situation, contact our Los Angeles dog bite lawyers now at (213) 596-9642 to get legal help.
 Furthermore, if a dog bites a person, the City requests they contact the County Health Department Rabies Control Section.
 Their number is (323) 730-3723.
 If you lose a dog or cat, reach the city after exhausting all options.

 Furthermore, the city is always available for assistance.
-Did we miss one or has the law been amended since we published?
-Send us your thoughts via email.
+Did we miss one, or has the law been amended since we published it?
+Could you send us your thoughts via email?

 Driving Directions to the Los Angeles personal injury attorneys at Ehline Law Firm (213) 596-9642, from East Valley Shelter.
 14409 Vanowen St., Van Nuys, CA 91405.